 John began his career as a State Police investigator in early 1994 with an assignment as a Troop Detective in Concord, NH.
 The majority of this time was spent investigating various kinds of felony level crimes, to include robbery, burglary, sexual assault, assault, fraud, etc.

 In early 2007, John accepted a position in the NHSP Major Crime Unit.
 In this assignment, John’s primary responsibility involves investigating homicides and police involved shootings.
 During this time, he has had the opportunity to attend numerous college and graduate level classes, courses, and seminar, as well as other specialized training in the field of criminal investigation, death investigation and crime scene investigation.
 In addition to this training, the last ten years has allowed John to participate in over 120 death investigations.

 In 2010, John graduated from the XXVI Session of the National Forensic Academy in Knoxville, TN, which is a ten-week intensive program focused on various aspects of advanced forensics and crime scene investigation.
 During that time, John received his certification from the International Association for Identification (IAI) as a Senior Crime Scene Analyst.

 John currently holds a Bachelor of Science degree in Criminal Justice-Forensic Psychology and Master of Science degree in Leadership from Granite State College.

 Nicole started her career in law enforcement with the Manchester, NH Police Department in 1996.
-She has held many positions with Manchester PD, to include patrolman, K-9 Officer, Detective, Sergeant and now Lieutenant.
-Nicole currently heads Manchester's Juvenile Investigation Division where she leads over 20 investigators.
+She has held many positions with Manchester PD, to include patrolman, K-9 Officer, Detective, Sergeant and Lieutenant.
+Nicole is now retired and now works for the Granite State Children's Alliance.
 Nicole has a Bachelor's Degree in Criminal Justice from the University of Massachusetts, Lowell.